PerCaholic23/Assistext/README.md

 > The speakers use to output sound to user so they can hear it.

 ## Require libraries
-1. Opencv
+1. OpenCV
    `sudo pip install opencv-python`
 2. Google Text-to-Speech
    `sudo pip install gTTS`
+3. Tesseract OCR
+   `sudo pip install tesseract-ocr`
-3. Pytesseract
+4. Pytesseract
    `sudo pip install pytesseract`
-4. Tesseract-ocr
-   `sudo pip tesseract-ocr`
-5. Libtesseract-dev
+5. Tesseract development package
    `sudo apt install libtesseract-dev`
-6. Thai dataset (optional)
+6. Thai language dataset (optional)
     `sudo apt-get install tesseract-ocr-tha`

 ## How to use our device
 1. When the device is turned on, it will be provided a voice instruction for the visually impaired to understand how it works.
-2. Let us bring the documents / various publications that we want to know placed on the pedestal.
+2. Bring the documents / various publications that we want to know placed on the pedestal.
-- Then let us press the record button (circle button) to take the images of the document / print media to be processed and read aloud.
+3. Then press the record button (circle button) to take the images of the document / printed media to be processed and then output to user.
-- And we can press the replay button. (square button) in case we want the device to repeat the page
-- and can adjust the volume through the volume dial in the middle of the device
+Also, you can press the replay button (square button) in case you want the device to repeat sentence.
+Last but not least you can adjust the volume by twisting it in the middle of the device